devleaks/storyrevealerjs/README.md

 provided by the user, and automagically generated from data (sports results) coming from the social network.
 It had to be simple to generate by computer (from statistics, result highlights, etc.) and presentation had to be great.
-Hence the intermediate JSON structured document fed to Storyrevealer.
+Hence the intermediate JSON structured document fed to Storyrevealer at the start of the project.

+I discovered later that YAML somehow *includes* JSON format and is soooo much easier to read and write than JSON that I switched to YAML for "human" production.

 With this tool, every user of the network is a potential story teller.